SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 `seaweed$` and `macroalga*` are combined with other terms to prevent inclusion based on mentions of seaweeds (e.g. seaweed extracts used in industrial processes). `coast` and `sea` are combined with other terms to avoid results that are not really about the ocean (e.g. terrestrial work in "Mediterranean Sea countries"). `harbour` is  combined due to its use as a verb, and `port` due to use in other fields (e.g. electronics).

+I considered adding the 25 most common marine fisheries species (<a id="FAOfish">[FAO, 2018](#f8)</a>), however this gave few extra relevant results.
+It introduced a lot more noise with the use of `MPA` in 14.2/14.5, as this is commonly used as a unit of pressure (MPa) when discussing the processing of these species for food.
+Relevant species include: `"theragra chalcogramma" OR "engraulis ringens" OR "katsuwonus pelamis" OR "sardinella" OR "trachurus" OR "clupea harengus" OR "scomber japonicus" OR "thunnus albacares" OR "gadus morhua" OR "engraulis japonicus" OR "decapterus" OR "sardina pilchardus" OR "trichiurus lepturus" OR "micromesistius poutassou" OR "scomber scombrus" OR "scomberomorus" OR "dosidicus gigas" OR "nemipterus" OR "brevoortia patronus" OR "sprattus sprattus" OR "portunus trituberculatus" OR "acetes japonicus" OR "sardinops melaonstictus" OR "scomber colias" OR "rastrelliger kanagurta"`.

 ```Ceylon =
 TS=
 (